-The Critical Flame publishes literary essays, critical reviews, and interviews, 1200-5000 words.
+The Critical Flame publishes literary nonfiction, criticism, reviews, and interviews that run 1200-5000 words in length.

-Book reviews that explore both the flaws and virtues in a work will be given preference over those that are only laudatory or mere vitriol.
+Book reviews that explore both the flaws and virtues in a work will be given preference over those that are purely laudatory or mere vitriol.
 The title(s) under review ought to be recent, but in-depth critical essays may address a number of works across any period.
-Literary essays may cover any number of topics, from travel and history to philosophy and politics.
+Literary essays may deal with any topic, from travel and memoir to philosophy and politics.
 Interviews should focus on the content, themes, and cultural implications of an author’s work (rather than their craft, their writing habits, or literary gossip).